 This is part 2 of a 2-part investigation by Padma Nagappan for MedShadow Foundation.
-The first part is available here.
+The first part is available on our blog.

 Zarin thinks that the new FDAAA final rule will be a game changer in bringing about compliance in reporting results.
 It will be effective from mid-January, 2017, and the deadline for compliance is April 18th, 2017.
 “It will change how they report,” she says.